Follow the troubleshooting steps in this article if:

 If messages from your domain are sent to spam, the issue might be email authentication for your domain.

 - Verify DMARC is correctly set up for your domain.
-We recommend you set up both SPF and DKIM before setting up DMARC.
 Learn more about email authentication, and get detailed setup steps at Prevent spam, spoofing & phishing with Gmail authentication.

-- Verify your DMARC policy is set up with the correct values for BIMI:
+- Verify your DMARC policy is using values that support BIMI:

 - Policy option (p) must be set to quarantine or reject.
 BIMI doesn’t support DMARC policies that have the p option set to none.